-As technology has advanced and got innovated with time, numerous companies have hopped on the AI bandwagon to automate internal workflows and support business intelligence.
-According to a market study conducted by McKinsey, the potential efficiency gains from AI amount to over 3 trillion dollars per year, of which one third are allocated to the Retail industry alone.
+As technology has advanced, numerous companies have hopped on the AI bandwagon to automate internal workflows and support business intelligence.
 With the ever-increasing amounts of data available, the innovative tools help extract valuable information, as well as allowing organizations to boost employees’ productivity through automation.
 The question has shifted from “Should we make use of machine learning in our business?” to “How should we implement AI or machine learning in our business?”

 The dilemma of whether to keep critical functions in-house or outsource them has taken the front lines, as companies come under increasing pressure to cut expenses and improve their return on assets.
 Especially for IT and technology departments the importance of well prepared make-or-buy decisions cannot be emphasized enough.
 According to the Entrepreneur, most organizations reported failures among their AI projects, with a quarter of them reporting up to a 50% failure rate.